mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android-fennec.md

   }
 }
 ```

-If you’re using web-ext, follow the [Testing in Firefox for Android](/documentation/develop/getting-started-with-web-ext#testing-in-firefox-for-android) instructions.

 Otherwise, [zip the content of your extension into an xpi file](/documentation/publish/package-your-extension) named to match the application ID, for example, `borderify@example.com.xpi`.